aws-samples/eks-cluster-upgrade-with-a-blue-green-strategy/README.md

 Next, enter the domain you specified in `Host`.

-When entering Host, add `http://` and `weighted` prefix.
+When entering Host, add `http://` and `weighted` subdomains.

 Below is an example :
 - `http://weighted.my-domain.com`

 ![locust-dashboard-insert-host](statics/images/locust-dashboard-insert-host.png)

+#### Reasons for using weighted subdomains

-The reason for adding a `weighted` prefix to the domain is to prevent the demo from affecting the production workloads.
+The reason for added a subdomain called `weighted` to the domain is to prevent the demo environment from affecting production workloads.

-In the [deploy-demo-application.ts](/aws-cdks/my-eks-blueprints/lib/utils/deploy-demo-application.ts#L23-L25), you can see the code that changes the value of the `external-dns.alpha.kubernetes.io/hostname` annotation in the ingress manifest to the domain with the `weighted` prefix added.
+In the [deploy-demo-application.ts](/aws-cdks/my-eks-blueprints/lib/utils/deploy-demo-application.ts#L23-L25), you can see the code that changes the value of the `external-dns.alpha.kubernetes.io/hostname` annotation in the ingress manifest to the domain with the `weighted` subdomain added.

-Since most production workloads don't use `weighted` as a prefix, this demo used `weighted` prefix.
+Since most production workloads don't use `weighted` as a subdomain, this demo used `weighted` subdomain.

-If you want to specify a separate prefix, refer to the `weightedDomain` variable in the [deploy-demo-application.ts](/aws-cdks/my-eks-blueprints/lib/utils/deploy-demo-application.ts#L23) code and modify it to the desired value.
+If you want to specify a separate subdomain, refer to the `weightedDomain` variable in the [deploy-demo-application.ts](/aws-cdks/my-eks-blueprints/lib/utils/deploy-demo-application.ts#L23) code and modify it to the desired value.

 ![weighted-domain](statics/images/weighted-domain.png)